Dodecahedrane/DevOpsNotes/Cloud/Azure/Deploying Test Application.md

 sudo rm -r test-app/

 # install nginx
-sudo apt install nginx -y
+sudo DEBIAN_FRONTEND=noninteractive apt-get install nginx -y

 # enable nginx (it should by default.. but should do it just to make sure)
 sudo systemctl enable nginx